FerretDB/FerretDB/website/blog/2024-02-22-run-deploy-ferretdb-kubernetes-using-pulumi.md

 ## Clean up

-Pulumi provides a way to clean up and de-provision all the resources created with Pulumi from your project’s directory.
+Pulumi provides a way to clean up and de-provision all the resources created with Pulumi from your project's directory.
 Then delete the cluster along with other resources created and managed outside of Pulumi.

 ```sh
 pulumi destroy